WillForEternity/BiomeSim/README.md

 Monitor the real-time statistics displayed at the bottom-left to observe the population dynamics of herbivores and carnivores.
 Experiment with different settings to see how various factors influence the balance of the ecosystem.

 Here's a demo of the BiomeSim Safezone Cycle I mentioned... this goes on pretty much forever as the creature lifespan and other dynamics are adjusted for this.
+Why?
+Well, because I think the auotnomous swarm-fleeing behavior is really cool!
+They just pour out of that safezone and I really like that effect.
 -- --
 https://github.com/user-attachments/assets/099322e3-0ecc-43a3-a786-bf038ebc7ba9
 -- --